-The Martine Family had a large homestead that was in the area between what is now East Post Road and Martine Avenue across from the Coachman on East Post Road..
+The Martine Family had a large homestead that was in the area between what is now East Post Road and Martine Avenue across from the Coachman on East Post Rd.

-Stephen A Martine died in 1871 and his widow who had remarried died 6 years later (aged 39).
-She died of food poisoning from anti fat medicine.
+Stephen A. Marine in 1868 donated land for creation of the street that still bares his name.
+Stephen died in 1871.
+His widow remarried but died 6 years later (aged 39) from food poisoning in anti fat medicine.
 The home was then used by the Keeley Institute from about 1871 to about 1900 till it moved to a bigger building on Maple.
-Keeley Institute was established to help Alcoholics..
+Keeley Institute was established to help Alcoholics.

 The Family Homestead was moved to its present location at 149 Grand Avenue during the early 1900’s.
 Today the building is a commercial building for various businesses.
 Below is from Weichert Rental Network’s website: